Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 One of the main differences in minerals is sodium.
 Powdered milk contains more sodium than fresh milk, even after serving size adjustment.

-Below we can visualize their mineral content.
-However, it is according to an equal amount of comparison without correction for serving size.
+Below this article, you can find the visualization of the mineral content.
+However, again, the content is given according to an equal amount of serving in grams without correcting for serving size; hence the infographics are misleading.

 Mineral Comparison